 Arthur’s Court and Laughing Damsel

-When Parsifal finds his way to Arthurs court and the damsel bursts into laughter, this shows the feminine part of a man’s psyche, which has never been capable of happiness.
+When Parsifal finds his way to Arthurs’s court and the damsel bursts into laughter, this shows the feminine part of a man’s psyche, which has never been capable of happiness.
 If Parsifal, the fool, is awoken in a man, another feminine quality arises.

-Next Parsifal meets Gouramond, who is a symbolic Godfather figure.
+Next, Parsifal meets Gouramond, who is a symbolic Godfather figure.
 The Human father energy usually dries up at a certain point in a man’s life.
 The Godfather figure shows the necessity for a masculine figure in a young man’s life as he grows away from his earthly father.

 Gouramonds parting advice was – ‘don’t seduce or be seduced by fair maiden’ and ‘search for the Grail with all your might’.
-He also told Parsifal that he must ask the question ‘whom does the Grail serve?’.
+He also told Parsifal that he must ask, ‘whom does the Grail serve?’.
 Here, the fair maiden refers to the feminine qualities that reside within him, not necessarily a physical woman.
 And that he should not be pulled off his path in the search for the Grail.

 In the literal sense, Gouramond advice about chastity makes little sense.
 His advice was to avoid living out the softness of femininity but know its value in the inner world.